 How to calculate exactly how much life insurance you need

-Most blog posts, in a hand-wavy way, suggest you add up all your mortgages, student loans, and other debts, along with your kids’ expected college costs and maybe your family spending to “ballpark” how much insurance you should buy.
+Most blog posts, in a hand-wavy way, suggest that you add up all your mortgages, student loans, and other debts, along with your kids’ expected college costs and maybe your family spending to “ballpark” how much insurance to buy.

-This shortcut is vague, imprecise, and lazily inaccurate.
-Your debts and major expected expenses are not static frozen numbers.
-Your debts will go down over time.
-Your expected expenses will go up with (at least) inflation.
+This shortcut is imprecise and inaccurate.
+Your debts and major expenses are not static.
+Debts go down over time.
+Expenses go up with (at least) inflation.

-Your life insurance coverage should mirror and adjust to these movements, because you’ll be paying your policy for years, even decades.
+Your life insurance should mirror and adjust accordingly, because you’ll be paying your policy for many years.
 So when you calculate how much insurance you need, take these movements into account.
-Doing it the hand-wavy way will ensure you get it wrong.

-You may realize after doing a proper analysis that it doesn’t make sense to buy one single big policy.
-It may be meaningfully cheaper to “ladder” two or more policies together to lower your overall premiums while still fulfilling your coverage needs.
+You may realize after doing an analysis that it doesn’t make sense to buy one single big policy.
+It may be cheaper to “ladder” two or more policies together to lower your overall premiums while still fulfilling your coverage needs.

-For example, say you have a mortgage with $400k still left on it, and you expect to pay it off 17 years from now.
-Say you also have two kids, 3 and 8, for whom you want to save up for college.
-College today costs around $250k at many private universities and is growing ~5% annually.
+For example, say you’re 38 and you have a mortgage with $400k left on it, and you expect to pay it off in 17 years.
+Say you also have two kids, 3 and 8, for whom you want to save for college.
+College today costs upward of $320+ at many private universities and is growing ~5% annually.

 Here, you have 3 major milestones.
 One is 17 years from now when you pay off your mortgage.
 Another is 15 years from now when your younger kid heads off to college.
 The third is 10 years from now when your older kid goes to college.

-Now, if we look on a life insurance search engine like Policygenius, we can see that $1 million in coverage for 15 or 20 years costs somewhere between $29-$71 per month.
+Now, if I look on a life insurance search engine (Google around to find one), I can see that a rough ballpark quote for appropriate coverage for 15 years costs $37-$85 per month.

 But your $400k mortgage will decrease over time.
 In 8 years, it will be roughly half the current amount.
-Meanwhile, the $500k in college expenses for both your kids is in today’s dollars.
-10 or 15 years from now, it’ll be significantly more than $500k simply due to inflation growth.
+Meanwhile, the $640k in college expenses for both your kids is in today’s dollars.
+10 or 15 years from now, it’ll be significantly more than $640k simply due to inflation.

 So, in a way, your declining mortgage balance is offsetting your increasing college expense requirements.
 But is your overall life insurance need increasing or decreasing?
 Not clear without doing some math.
-Are you sure buying a $1 million policy is the right choice in light of this?
+Are you sure buying a $1.1 million policy is the right choice?

-Even if $1 million is roughly correct, instead of buying one single $1 million policy for 15 or 20 years, it might be cheaper to buy, say, a 20-year policy for $300k (mortgage), a 15-year policy for $400k (younger kid college, adjusted for inflation), and a 10-year policy for $300k (older kid college, adjusted for inflation).
+Even if $1.1 million is roughly correct (which it isn’t in this example’s math), instead of buying one single $1.1 million policy for 15 or 20 years, it might be cheaper to buy, say, a 20-year policy for $300k (mortgage), a 15-year policy for $670k (younger kid college, adjusted for inflation), and a 10-year policy for $520k (older kid college, adjusted for inflation).

-Of course, dealing with 3 separate policies is more complicated, but it could translate into potential savings every single month for a decade or two, which might make it worthwhile.
+Of course, dealing with 3 separate policies is more complicated, but it could translate into real savings every single month for a decade or two, which might make it worthwhile.

-The point is, you HAVE to do the math and research different policies and insurers to actually know which path is cheaper.
-Spending a little time to do this calculation the “right way” will give you confidence that you’re making the right/best choice for your family and financial needs.
+The point is, do the math and research different policies and insurers to actually know which path is cheaper.
+Spending a little time to do this calculation right will give you confidence you’re making the best choice for your needs.

 1. Calculate your mortgage amortization.
-Your mortgage is probably your biggest financial obligation so it will occupy a very large portion of your life insurance needs.
-Luckily, it’s easy to calculate, to the penny, exactly how your mortgage will change/decline over time.
+Your mortgage is probably your biggest financial obligation so it will occupy a large portion of your life insurance needs.
+Luckily, it’s easy to calculate, to the penny, exactly how your mortgage will decline over time.

-I won’t bore you with the math formulas to do this (get my life insurance calculator spreadsheet tool to do it automatically for you), but the point is you can forecast exactly how your mortgage will decline year by year until it’s paid off.
+I won’t bore you with the formula to do this (get my life insurance calculator spreadsheet tool to do it automatically), but the point is you can forecast exactly how your mortgage will decline each year until it’s paid off.
 This is called an amortization schedule.

 Create one of these schedules for each mortgage you have and see what you’ll still owe at key points in the future, e.g., 10, 15, 20, 30 years from now.
 These are the most common durations for life insurance contracts.

-2. Calculate your other debts amortization.
-Just like your mortgages, now calculate amortization schedules for your other major debts.
-Think: student loans, auto loans, etc.
+2. Calculate your other debts.
+Just like your mortgages, you should calculate amortization schedules for your other major debts.
+Student loans, auto loans, etc.

-However, if the interest rates or payoff schedules are variable or complicated (e.g., linked to your salary level), then just use simple amortization math to estimate the payoff schedule.
+Even if the interest rates or payoff schedules are variable or complicated (e.g., linked to your salary level), you can still use simple amortization math to estimate the payoff schedule.
 (It’ll be close enough.)
-Again, my life insurance calculator spreadsheet will help you do this automatically.
+Again, my life insurance calculator spreadsheet can help here.

-3. Calculate major expected costs, and adjust for inflation.
-Beyond estimating amortization of your debts, you should also forecast major expected expenses.
+3. Calculate major expected costs, adjust for inflation.
+Beyond estimating your debts, you should also forecast major expenses.

 While you cannot predict sudden costs like emergency medical expenses, you can predict major things like paying for your kids’ college.
-It’s worth thinking about those and forecasting how they will grow with inflation (or faster) over the years.
+It’s worth thinking about those and forecasting how they will grow over the years.

 Whatever expenses you predict, forecast what they’ll be at the same key points in the future, e.g., 10, 15, 20, 30 years from now.
-Again, we pick these numbers because they are the most common life insurance terms.
+Again, these numbers are the most common life insurance terms.

 4. Analyze where the sharp declines are, then compare prices for single big policies vs. smaller laddered policies.

-Now that you know how your debts will decline and how your major expenses will “inflate” at key points in the future, just do simple arithmetic to add up the amounts at 10, 15, 20, 30 years.
+Now that you know how your debts will decline and how your key expenses will “inflate” in the future, just do simple math to add up the amounts at 10, 15, 20, 30 years.